Taiwan’s Culture & Festivals

 In East Taiwan, the Amis Harvest Festival is an excellent opportunity to see living, breathing aboriginal culture.
 Each of the 40 or so Amis settlements in Hualien and Taitung holds its own celebrations just after the rice crop has been taken in, and each event lasts three to seven days.
 Through songs and dances, members of Taiwan’s largest aboriginal tribe express their gratitude for bountiful crops, and seek the blessings of spirits and ancestors.
 On the final evening, romance is in the air as this is one of the few situations when girls are allowed to show their interest in boys.

 The Mgay Bari is the major annual festival of the Truku tribe, who live near Taroko Gorge.
 Originally, the core of the event was offering sacrifices to their ancestors, but in the past decade the festival has evolved into a general celebration of tribal culture.
 Truku myths and legends are retold through traditional songs and dances, so it’s a fascinating experience for world-music enthusiasts.
-Aboriginal arts and handicrafts are sold during the festival, and you’ll not hear any angry word from anyone – for the duration of the Mgay Bari, quarreling and fighting are strictly taboo.
+Indigenous arts and handicrafts are sold during the festival, and you’ll not hear any angry word from anyone – for the duration of the Mgay Bari, quarreling and fighting are strictly taboo.

 For the indigenous people who live on Orchid Island, flying fish is a traditional foodstuff of great cultural as well as nutritional importance.
 Fishing is done in beautiful hand-built wooden boats, the construction and use of which is surrounded by customs and taboos.
-Islanders begin fishing in late spring, only after they’ve held a sacred ceremony which they believe will attract the fish.
+Islanders begin fishing in late spring, but only after they’ve held a sacred ceremony which they believe will attract the fish.
 Men sing; woman clap.
 The catch is shared out by type in accordance with custom.
-Black flying fish, for instance, are a particular favourite and so saved for esteemed visitors.
+Black flying fish, for instance, are a particular favourite and thus saved for esteemed visitors.